🌲 Front Range Plant FinderPlant finder

 Is Oxlip Primrose good for the Colorado Front Range?

-Yes.
-Oxlip Primrose is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, Oxlip Primrose is a well-suited perennial for Colorado's Front Range.

 How big does Oxlip Primrose get?